instancezero/nextform/README.md

 barrier to rapid development.
 NextForm offers good reusability, concise form specifications, fine grained access control, and portability across client-side frameworks.

+Development Status
+---
+As of this date, NextForm is new and under active development.
+Tests provide code coverage over 85%, but the code is just now being deployed into the application that requires it.
+The API should be stable or at least any changes should be backwards compatible, but this isn't guaranteed, and some minor bugs are expected.

+The next render target for NextForm will be Vue.
+The current architecture was developed with this target in mind, but it is highly likely that actual implementation will force changes, some of which might impact existing deployments.
+There is no timeline for this.
+If you want to help, get in touch via Gitlab.

 Installation
 ---